-- Only authorized personnel should perform sling work and operate a crane and a forklift.
-When these operations are performed by unauthorized personnel, it is extremely hazardous and may result in serious bodily injury and/or severe equipment damage to the robot system. - Stabilize the Manipulator with your hands when hoisting it.
-Unstable hoisting is extremely hazardous and may result in serious bodily injury and/or severe equipment damage to the robot system as the fall of the Manipulator. - Before relocating the Manipulator, fold the arm and secure it tightly with a wire tie to prevent hands or fingers from being caught in the Manipulator. - When removing the anchor bolts, support the Manipulator to prevent falling.
-Removing the anchor bolts without support may result in a fall of the Manipulator, and then get hands, fingers, or feet caught. - To transport the Manipulator, secure it to the delivery equipment or have at least 2 people to hold it by hand.
+Only authorized personnel should perform sling work and operate a crane and a forklift.
+When these operations are performed by unauthorized personnel, it is extremely hazardous and may result in serious bodily injury and/or severe equipment damage to the robot system.

+- Before relocating the Manipulator, fold the arm and secure it tightly with a wire tie to prevent hands or fingers from being caught in the Manipulator. - When removing the anchor bolts, support the Manipulator to prevent falling.
+Removing the anchor bolts without support may result in a fall of the Manipulator, and then get hands, fingers, or feet caught. - To carry the Manipulator, have two or more people to work on it and secure the Manipulator to the delivery equipment or hold the shaded area (bottom of Arm #1 and the bottom of the base) by hand.
+When holding the bottom of the base by hand, be very careful not to get hands or fingers caught.